lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 Here's a summary of what's new in FS3 3rd Edition.

 * Ratings go from 1-5 instead of 1-12.
-* Attributes have been replaced by Aptitudes, which give you bonuses to certain rolls.
+* Attributes have been replaced by Aptitudes, which give you bonuses when rolling related skills.
 * Background Skills have been split into Expertise (for things you're good at) and Interests (for things you dabble in).
 Both are unrated, like Languages.
-* Advantages are new, to reflect special things the game wants you to spend points on.
+* Advantages are new, to reflect special things the game wants you to spend points on, like powers or, well, advantages.
 * Quirks are gone, replaced by RP Hooks and Goals.
+* The dice have also undergone an overhaul, but it’s still fundamentally a roll-and-count-successes system.

+# What's behind the changes?

+The two biggest headaches for players in 2nd edition were Quirks and Background Skills.
+Quirks straddled an awkward middle ground between traditional advantages/disadvantages and personality traits.
+Background skills, likewise, caused no end of confusion, with people unsure what skills to take and how to rate them.

+It takes a little getting used to, but it’s part of a philosophy of de-emphasizing points and simplifying Chargen.
+Why stress over whether your “Baseball” hobby should be a 2 or a 3?
+Does it matter?
+Why waste time juggling skill points between the skills that are important and the fluffy skills that will probably never be rolled?

+I suppose someone can find an example where a background skill made the difference between life and death, but I think such scenarios are few and far between.

 # Abilities

 There are several kinds of abilities in FS3 that each work a little differently.

 **Aptitudes** represent your natural strengths and weaknesses.
 These are not skills, but represent your 'knack' for certain things.
+You can use them for defaulting when you don't have a skill.

 > Examples:  Athletics, Tech, Personality, etc.